proudtobe1/ai-ops-framework/README.md

     cd ai-ops-framework

 ### 2. Explore the Core Components
+- `systems/` — operating models, governance structures, decision systems
-- `workflows/` — operational processes
+- `workflows/` — operational processes and cadences
 - `templates/` — communication and reporting structures
+- `use-cases/` — practical examples of applying the framework
-- `systems/` — decision and operating models
+- `starter-prompts/` — AI‑ready prompts for alignment, risk review, and summaries
-- `docs/` — architecture diagrams and documentation
+- `docs/` — architecture diagrams and extended documentation

 ### 3. Load the Framework in Your AI Environment
-Use the usage example provided in `USAGE_EXAMPLE.md` to load workflows, templates, and systems into your LLM or automation layer.
+Use the examples in `EXAMPLES.md` to load systems, workflows, and templates into your LLM or automation layer.

 ### 4. Generate Your First Output
 Start with: